There was once a time when warehouses only stored items for customers.

 In addition, they rarely have the experience, capital, or real estate necessary to provide for adequate distribution and warehousing of products.
 In these situations, a start-up partnering with an experienced 3PL is a sound decision with several benefits.
 Highly trained employees, well-maintained facilities, and a solid reputation are just a few.
 In addition, it allows a startup to focus on its core competencies, instead of venturing into a business landscape, they know little about.

 If you find that your company is experiencing a sudden growth spurt, you’ll have to scale up your warehousing and distribution as well.
 Just because you have more revenue coming in, it doesn’t mean that you’ll be able to afford a new warehouse space and outfit it to suit your needs.
 Not only that, but you’ll also have to hire and train employees to run it.

 Even if you do have the capital, it may not be possible to find an appropriate space fast enough to meet the demand.
 Third-party distribution warehousing is a great short-term and long-term solution, providing the space and employees necessary to continue the growth pattern.

 It’s not uncommon for a company to decide to expand to a new geographic area.
-Despite having reached success in one area, there is no guarantee that the same rate of growth will be experienced in a new location.
+Despite having reached success in one place, there is no guarantee that it will experience the same rate of growth in a new location.

 Utilize CWI Logistics For Your Businesses Third-Party Distribution Warehousing

-Whether your company is in the start-up, growth, or expansion phase, carefully consider your distribution and warehousing options.
+Consider your distribution and warehousing options if your company is in the start-up, growth, or expansion phase.
 Maintaining your own facilities and employees may be a good option for you, however, outsourcing has many advantages as well.
 It really comes down to choosing the best route for your company today, and into the future.

 CWI is here to help.
 Contact our experienced sales team today.